 Annex 3.

 Degree program:

 THESIS TOPIC FORM

 I understand the regulations of the Study and Examination Regulations concerning the thesis, I am familiar with the general order of writing the thesis.

 The thesis topic was selected (circle one)

 a) by the suggestion of the department

 b) after a personal meeting

 Name: Neptun code:

 Topic of the thesis:

-Nyíregyháza, 20 year month day.
+Nyíregyháza, 20year month day.

 name of supervisor signature of supervisor

 name of student signature of student

 name of department head signature of department head

 E-mail address of the supervisor (only for an external supervisor):

 Submission deadlinle of the thesis: 15th April / 15th November of the given year

 Date of the consultation, signature of the supervisor:

-1yearmonthdaysupervisor
+1 year month day superviso

-2yearmonthdaysupervisor
+2 year month day supervisor

-3
+3 year month daysuperviso

-I approve the submission of the thesis.(Signature of the supervisor is necessary here before submitting the thesis!)
+I approve the submission of the thesis.
+(Signature of the supervisor is necessary here before submitting the thesis!)

 20 year month day.

 signature of the supervisor